BUMETCS673/seprojects-cs673olf24team1/team.md

 ## Requirement Leader: Poom Chantarapornrat
 I graduated with a Bachelor's degree in Chemistry from Penn State University.
 My background is in computational chemistry where I mostly use Python to do science research.
 I am finishing my last semester of MS in Computer Science.
 I am currently in Boston and enrolling in 2 other in-person classes.
 I plan to go back to Thailand and get a job in science data analytic industry after my graduation.

+## Security Leader: Ananya Singh
+I graduated with a B.S. in Computer Science from New Jersey Institute of Technology.
+I have 3 years of experience as a Senior Software Engineer in the industry.
+I am in my second-to-last semester of MS in Software Developmment.
+I live in New Jersey right now.